Church leader and Sin of Unbelief

 Aaron was Moses’s older brother.
 He was a typical Christian who believes in God.

-He was tasted the goodness and greatness of God.
+He tasted the goodness and greatness of God.
 He experienced walking on dry land in the middle of the Red Sea.
-His eyes witnessed God overthrew Pharaoh and his chariots when they attempted to walk on dry land in the middle of the Red sea.
+His eyes witnessed how God overthrew Pharaoh and his chariots when they attempted to walk on dry land in the middle of the Red sea, just as the Israelites did.
+Exodus 14:26-29.

-He served the congregation and offered burnt offering before God
+He served the congregation and offered burnt offering before God.
+Exodus 30:10.

-Yet, with all his experiences of God, high status among the Israelites, high regard that the people gave him, and the honour of being an instrument of God, Aaron did not fully serve God with all his heart.
+Yet, with all his experiences of God, his high status among the Israelites, the high regard that the people gave him, and the honour of being an ordained servant of God, Aaron did not serve and love God with all his heart.

 As soon as Moses back was turned and was delayed in the presence of God, Aaron yielded to the desire of the people.
 He encouraged them into idolatry and made a calf image for the people.